bhattacharyaananya/Journal/README.md

 - [MIT License](https://opensource.org/licenses/MIT)
 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-A clear license lets others know how they can use, modify, and redistribute this work.
+A clear license informs others how they can use, modify, and redistribute this work.